 Buy yourself a notebook.
 Start to write down everything that makes you laugh and why.
 You can also use this notebook to write down observations from watching other comedians and comedy shows.
 Learn from YOUR mistakes as well as the mistakes of other comedians.

-Step Two: Take a Class (Optional)
+Step Two: Take a Class (Or Don’t)

-Step Three: WATCH Open Mics
+Step Three: WATCH an Open Mic

 DO NOT TAKE NOTES DURING THE SHOW WHILE IN THE AUDIENCE.
+THAT’S WEIRD.

 At the end of the open mic, walk over to the host and introduce yourself.
 Keep it short and sincere.
 “Hi, my name is Brian.
-I am interested in doing stand-up. so I came tonight just to check things out and introduce myself.
+I am interested in doing stand-up so I came tonight just to check things out and introduce myself.
 Thank you for the show.”
 And then leave!
 Be nice and professional from the beginning.
 Don’t linger.

 NEVER STEAL SOMEONE’S JOKE.
 IF YOUR JOKE IS TOO SIMILAR, STOP DOING THAT JOKE.

-Step Four: Begin Writing and Rehearsing (Required)
+Step Four: Begin Writing and Rehearsing

 Start off by writing down everything that makes you laugh.
 Watch and study all types of successful comedians and examine how they are able to make people laugh.
 Every comedian has their own style and voice.
 Over time, you will develop yours.
-Some comedians are storytellers, some are “set-up-and-punch” comedians, some use props, some are loud, some are soft-spoken, some are smooth, and some are in your face.

 ALWAYS BE KIND AND COURTEOUS TO EVERYONE, INCLUDING HOSTS, OWNERS, STAFF, AND OTHER COMEDIANS.